 The most popular Christmas activity is exchanging gifts, and it doesn't have to be abandoned to have a secular Christmas.
 There's nothing about Christmas presents which is inherently religious or Christian.
 The only way for the gifts to have any religious meaning is if you personally invest them with one; otherwise, the gifts are simply of the sort which you might give other times during the year.

 Except for attending church services, donating money or time to charities is the one activity which could be the least secular because so many charities are religious.
 This doesn't mean that charity is exclusively religious, though.
 You can celebrate Christmas in a charitable manner without giving anything to religious charities - there are secular charities out there if you look.
-You can donate your time or money to a charity of your choice and not at the same time help feed any religion.
+You can donate your time or money to a charity of your choice without feeding any religion.

 The Christmas holiday season isn't just Christmas, but also New Year's.
-People have lots of parties and family gatherings around this date as well and it's even more secular than Christmas.
+People have lots of parties and family gatherings around this date as well, and it's even more secular than Christmas.
 There's nothing at all religious or Christian about it, so there are lots of ways atheists and non-Christians can celebrate it without any references to traditional Christian activities.
-Read More...

 No one celebrates every possible aspect of Christmas: some hang mistletoe, some don't; some drink eggnog, some don't; some have a creche, some don't.
 Everyone has traditions which are more meaningful than others, and most create some of their own "traditions."
 The result is that everyone picks and chooses certain aspects of Christmas to celebrate and others to ignore.
 If you want to celebrate a secular Christmas, just ignore the religious options.